 A FREE National Primary School debating society helping little learners to discuss the big issues.
 Addressing hard-hitting topics such as black history or homelessness and softer important topics such as school rules or well-being.
 The Little Debate is a safe online platform and structure which supports the attainment of Ofsted inspection framework outcomes such as cultural capital.
 Additional curriculum benefits support language, critical thinking and early good old-fashioned debate.
 It's a chance to hear the little voices at the centre of our big concerns.

-Register NOW for October and November!
+Register NOW for December

 it was great to have that experience for those children and as you know, they all loved it and got a lot out of it.

 St.Peter's Community Primary School

 Lea Manor High School

 We use creative performance at the heart of what we do to combine performance and imagination with proven strategies that facilitate positive individual outcomes.
 Empowering healthy behavioural change, we create opportunities for pupils to be part of an intensive transformation programme offering more than the normal school day allows.
 We also use solution-focused thinking, which includes growth-mindset strategies to either intervene with or accelerate through the impact of a well-being practice.
 Using a series of one-to-one and or group sessions, pupils gain an understanding of how to use this process to explore real-life personal challenges and situations, providing tools to build a resourceful and resilient future.

 We can also improve your school's well-being practices by developing teachers to become effective mental health and well-being mentors.